Brand Name Nadolol by Pro Doc Common Name nadolol

 Breathing problems: Nadolol may make symptoms of asthma and certain other breathing problems worse.
 If you have asthma, other breathing problems, or a history of breathing problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Dizziness: Nadolol may cause dizziness, especially when this medication is first being started.
-Move slowly when changing from a lying or sitting position to a standing position to reduce the severity of dizziness.
+Dizziness: Occasionally, blood pressure drops too low after taking nadolol, causing dizziness or lightheadedness.
+This is more likely to happen when you first start to take this medication.
+To reduce the likelihood of this happening, move slowly when changing from a lying or sitting position to a standing position to reduce the severity of dizziness.

 Hyperthyroidism (high level of thyroid hormones): Nadolol may reduce the symptoms of hyperthyroidism, giving a false impression that the condition is improving.
 If you have hyperthyroidism, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.